Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 • Cisco Webex.
 Free basic video conferencing functionality.

-What are the 3 major security safeguards in HIPAA?
+What are the three major security safeguards in HIPAA?

 The HIPAA Security Rule outlines three main categories of security safeguards: